JuneKinger/dog-boarding/README.md

-A dog boarding business app that lets owners to create/edit/delete profiles, enter their dogs' details, and schedule their dogs for boarding services.
-There is also an admin link for reporting and a pricing tooltip link.
+<h2>A dog boarding business app that lets owners to create/edit/delete profiles, enter their dogs' details,
+and schedule their dogs for boarding services.
+There is also an admin link for reporting and a pricing tooltip link.</h2>